Skip to main content

 request.headers.set("Authorization", "***");

-// The fetch event is handled as a middleware.
+// The fetch handler is invoked as a middleware.
 Calling next() passes

 // the request to the next worker and on the last worker the request is